Edgar Martínez: Early career (1987–1989)

-Martínez made his major league debut on September 12, 1987, as a third baseman, and proceeded to hit .372 over his first 13 career games.
+Martínez made his major league debut on September 12, 1987 as a third baseman and proceeded to hit .372 in 13 games that season.
 However, the Mariners were committed to using Jim Presley as their third baseman.
-In 1988, Martínez began the season with Calgary, but was called up to the major leagues in early May.
-He played in four games with the Mariners before being returned to Calgary, where he hit .363, the best batting average in the PCL.
-In September he was called up again, and over 10 games hit .389.
+In 1988, Martínez began the season with Calgary but was called up to the major leagues in early May.
+He played in four games with the Mariners before returning to Calgary, where he hit .363, the best batting average in the PCL.
+In September, he was called up again, and over 10 games hit .389.
 In his second MLB season, he hit .281 with a .351 on-base percentage (OBP) and a .406 slugging percentage over 14 games.

 The Mariners named Martínez their starting third baseman on their Opening Day roster in 1989.
 He struggled and was sent back down to Calgary in May.
-He hit .345 over 32 games for the Cannons and .240 in 65 games for the Mariners in 1989.
+He hit .345 over 32 games for the Cannons and .240 in 65 games for the Mariners that season.
 After the regular season, Martínez played winter baseball in the Puerto Rican Baseball League.
 He batted .424 in 43 games, leading the league, and was named co-MVP with Carlos Baerga.